 7. It took 136 years before the cathedral was completed

 The groundbreaking of the cathedral officially happened in the year 1075, but it wasn’t consecrated until the year 1211, an event that happened in the presence of king Alfonso IX of Leon.
 This means that it took a total of 136 years before the church was consecrated after the first stone was laid.

-Then again, this timeframe wasn’t completely unusual, and even today, the Sagrada Familia in Barcelona isn’t completely finished after construction started in the year 1882!
+Then again, this timeframe wasn’t completely unusual, and even today, the Sagrada Familia in Barcelona isn’t finished after construction started in the year 1882!

-The most astounding example of long construction timeframes is Cologne Cathedral in Germany, a church that took a grand total of 632 years to complete!
+The most astounding example of long construction timeframes is Cologne Cathedral in Germany, a church that took a total of 632 years to complete!